 Why would you want to turn a Raspberry Pi into a VPN server?

 You would turn a Raspberry Pi into a VPN server if you wanted to get some of the benefits of a full-blown VPN service.
-By communicating with the internet through a Raspberry Pi VPN server, you will prevent your ISP from tracking your online activities.
-You will also be able to visit websites without exposing your real IP address and true location.
+By communicating with the internet through a Raspberry Pi VPN server, you will also be able to visit websites without exposing your real IP address and true location.

 But be aware of what you won’t get.
 One of the big benefits of commercial VPN services is that they have hundreds to thousands of servers located in dozens of countries around the world.
 That huge collection of geographically-distributed VPN servers makes it possible to access geo-blocked content.
 In fact, using a VPN for streaming is becoming increasingly popular to access media sites like Netflix, Hulu, and Disney Plus from anywhere in the world.